 The Transfer Admission Process

-To be eligible to apply for transfer admission, a student must have completed or be in the process of completing at least 24 credit hours post high school graduation.
+JMU defines a transfer student as any student who has completed college-level course work after graduating from high school.
+For those not competitive out of high school, we recommend that you complete or be in the process of completing 24 credit hours post high school graduation.
 Go to Transfer Applicants, and select the kind of college or university from which you wish to transfer for more specifics.

-• Competitive transfer applicants should have a minimum 3.0 cumulative GPA and successfully completed college course work in all core subject areas: English, mathematics, social science and lab science.
+- Competitive transfer applicants should aim for a minimum 3.0 cumulative college GPA and successfully complete college course work with a grade of C or better in at least one class in each core subject area: English, Mathematics, Social Science, and Lab Science.

 Go to Facts and Figures and scroll to the middle of the page.